trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 Overview
 --------

-This connector allows the use of Apache Kafka topics as tables in Presto.
+This connector allows the use of `Apache Kafka <https://kafka.apache.org/>`_ topics as tables in Presto.
 Each message is presented as a row in Presto.

-Topics can be live: rows will appear as data arrives and disappear as segments get dropped.
+Topics can be live.
+Rows appear as data arrives, and disappear as segments get dropped.
 This can result in strange behavior if accessing the same table multiple times in a single query (e.g., performing a self join).